 - Representing the history profession: to national funding councils and to government bodies

-The executive committee appoints one honorary president and up to four honorary vice presidents.
+Our Committee appoints one honorary president and up to four honorary vice presidents.

 We employ a part time administrator to manage memberships, our conference and our other activities.